git-pull/tao-of-tmux/manuscript/04-server.md

 Will give you a tmux directory created within your `$HOME` folder.
 On OS X, your home folder will probably be something like `/Users/yourusername`.
-On other systems it may be `/home/yourusername`.
+On other systems, it may be `/home/yourusername`.
 If you want to find out, type `echo $HOME`.

 ## Clients